davan690/jagsAddIn/README.md

 ---

-Feel free to install it from my Github via
+Feel free to install it from my GitHub via
 `devtools::install_github('n8thangreen/jagsAddIn')`.

 If you encounter any bugs, please report them as an